NCEAS/metacat/docs/user/metacat/source/geoserver.rst

 1. Point your browser to ``http://your.server/geoserver``, log in to GeoServer, and navigate to the "Data Stores" configuration page under ``Data > Stores``.
-2. Create a new vector data source from a Shapefile in the “metacat” workspace.
+2. Create a new vector data source from a Shapefile in the "metacat" workspace.

 .. figure:: images/screenshots/image055.png
    :align: center